Blackberry

 Blackberry bushes are very common in the Pacific Northwest.
 Up to 9 ft tall, they form dense, thorny thickets in sunny areas beside roads and streams or in fields and waste areas.
 They grow best in regions with cool temperatures and lots of moisture.

-The Pacific or Trailing Blackberry is native to the Pacific Northwest with long, arching canes that send out roots once they touch the ground.
-It loses its leaves in the fall.
+Pacific or Trailing Blackberry are native to the Pacific Northwest with long, arching canes that send out roots once they touch the ground.
+They lose their leaves in the fall.
 Small white or light pink flowers appear in the spring or early summer.
 The fruit is initially red, turning black when ripe.

-The Himalayan Blackberry, also common in the Pacific Northwest, is an introduced species.
-It is more upright and maintains its leaves all year round.
-The Allegheny Blackberry is common in central and eastern North America and forms an erect shrub.
+Himalayan Blackberry, also common in the Pacific Northwest, are an introduced species.
+They are more upright and maintains their leaves all year round.
+Allegheny Blackberry are common in central and eastern North America and form an erect shrub.

 Is it a Blackberry or a Black Raspberry?
 Raspberry fruit is hollow while Blackberries keep their core and have a white centre.
 The underside of Black Raspberry leaves is almost white, much lighter than the underside of Blackberry leaves.